-- Qualifications, knowledge and experience – you wouldn’t trust a medical diagnosis by a carpenter with a first-aid certificate.
-So when it comes to your Will, find someone who knows the law, the relevant precedents, holds an academic qualification in the law, and is regulated or employed by a regulated firm, i.e. SRA, CILEx and/or STEP.
+You wouldn’t trust a medical diagnosis by a carpenter with a first-aid certificate.
+So when it comes to your Will, find someone who knows the law, holds a relevant academic qualification and is regulated or employed by a regulated firm, i.e. SRA, CILEx and/or STEP.

-- Peer review – in a law firm, very few legal documents, including Wills, leave the door without an experienced lawyer or solicitor colleague having reviewed the client’s instructions against the draft Will.
-This limits the chance of error, or that crucial legal advice has been omitted before the final Will is signed.
+In a law firm, very few legal documents, including Wills, leave the door without an experienced lawyer or solicitor having reviewed the client’s instructions against the draft Will.
+This limits the chance of error, or that crucial legal advice has been missed out.

-- Recourse – you may save money by attempting the Will yourself, or in your one-off payment to an unregulated Will writer, however, by using a regulated writer, you or your beneficiaries have recourse to the Ombudsman if it all goes ’pear-shaped’.
-An unregulated writer is not obliged to have insurance and there are few guarantees that their guild will provide satisfactory remedy if the advice and product received is insufficient.
+You may save money by attempting the Will yourself, or in your one-off payment to an unregulated Will writer.
+However, by using a regulated writer, you or your beneficiaries have recourse to the Ombudsman if it all goes ‘pear-shaped’.
+An unregulated writer is not obliged to have insurance.
+As a result, there are few guarantees that their guild will provide satisfactory help if the advice and product received is insufficient.

-- Longevity – Barcan+Kirby are the custodians of all Wills prepared by ourselves and our predecessor firms going back as far as the 1970s.
+Barcan+Kirby are the custodians of all Wills we prepare and those of our predecessor firms.
 If a solicitor’s firm closes without a successor, all documents (including Wills) are stored by the SRA.
-If you were to discover that your writer had moved on and no Will could be found, there are no comebacks – you no longer have a Will.
+If you discovered that your writer had moved on and no Will could be found, you no longer have a Will.

-- Ongoing costs – no solicitor should charge its clients to store their documents, yet many independent and unregulated Will writers charge annual fees for storing Wills – some as much as £30 per year.
-You may have paid less with them but will your final Will be safely stored and, if so, how long before that storage cost becomes unreasonably excessive?
-At Barcan+Kirby, we store our clients’ Wills and deeds with a secure storage facility at no cost to the client.
+Many independent and unregulated Will writers charge annual fees for storing Wills – some as much as £30 per year.
+You may pay less with them but will they safely store your final Will, and for how long?
+We store our clients’ Wills and deeds with a secure storage facility at no cost to the client.

-- Range of expertise – law firms often offer multiple services with a wide range of expertise.
-Barcan+Kirby’s Will writers have colleagues on hand with varying expertise and strengths to ensure clients get the best overall advice, service and ultimately the best possible watertight Will.
-A legally trained writer is more likely to have the skillset to spot the need for another department’s input and area of expertise (conveyancing, family and commercial law come to mind).
+Law firms often offer multiple services with a wide range of expertise.
+Barcan+Kirby’s Will writers have their colleagues’ varying expertise to ensure clients get the best overall advice and a watertight Will.
+A legally trained writer is more likely to have the skillset to spot the need for another department’s input.
+For example, conveyancing, family and commercial law, if there’s a business involved.

-- Complexities – if someone is not proficient in the relevant statutes and case precedents relating to Wills and succession, and has never had any practical experience of probate administration and/or the effects of Will writing malpractice, they are unlikely to be aware of the danger of what they don’t know.
+If someone is not proficient in the relevant statutes relating to Wills and has never had any practical experience of probate administration and/or the effects of Will writing malpractice, they are unlikely to be aware of the danger of what they don’t know.
 Stay clear.
 Especially if any of the below apply to you:

 - You own a large estate, more than one property, or assets abroad;